ainsleyclark/updater/README.md

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)

-Updater aims to unify semantic migrations and executable updates in GoLang.
+Updater aims to unify semantic migrations and executable updates using GitHub repositories in GoLang.
 You can seamlessly update executables and run any SQL database migrations that depend on the specific version of the application.
 Callbacks can be passed to each migration allowing you to edit environment variables, or a directory structure.

 ## Installation